-If you want to apply for the Egypt Declaration Form, you’ll have to give some information about your health status.
-You’ll also have to carry a printed negative COVID‑19 PCR test certificate or antigen test taken within 72 hours before departure with a QR code from an accredited lab in English or Arabic taken within 72 hours before your departure.
+If you want to apply for the Egypt Declaration Form, you’ll have to provide us with information about your health status.
+To enter the country, you must have a printed negative COVID‑19 PCR test certificate or antigen test taken within 72 hours before departure with a QR code from an accredited lab in English or Arabic taken within 72 hours before your departure.
 In addition, all unvaccinated passengers traveling from India, Bangladesh, Pakistan, Bhutan, Myanmar, Nepal, Sri Lanka, Brazil, Latin America, and Vietnam must undergo COVID-19 testing on arrival.

 Check our application page to complete the Egypt Declaration Form.